icanseetime/icanseetime/README.md

 # 👋 Hi there, I'm Isak!

-I'm open to work.
 I have a bachelor's degree in Web Development from [The Norwegian University of Science and Technology](https://www.ntnu.edu), and hands-on experience working as a developer.

 ### 💻 Technologies, Languages and Tools